slaiyer/bash_utils/README.md

 # Bash utilities

-Helper library for setting up a more formal environment
+Helper library for setting up a more formal scripting environment

 ## Dependencies